 Today’s Write Club 2014 entry is a recipe from Beth Tilston of the seed blog.
-You can also find her on Twitter.
 You can vote for this post by using the social media buttons in the sidebar to like it, and by leaving a comment.

 The other day I noticed that the pots of herbs which sit outside our back door were giving me clear signs that they were about to give up the ghost for the year – and the lavender, which a month ago was humming with bees, was now beeless and gone to seed.
 Time for the final, and biggest, herb harvest of the year.
 I cut them all back and put them on trays on a high shelf to dry out, ready for use in the winter.